spack/spack/lib/spack/docs/basic_usage.rst

    ==> 9 installed packages
    -- linux-ubuntu18.04-broadwell / gcc@9.0.1 ----------------------
    hdf5@1.10.5  libiconv@1.16  libpciaccess@0.13.5  libszip@2.1.1  libxml2@2.9.9  mpich@3.3.2  openjpeg@2.3.1  xz@5.2.4  zlib@1.2.11

+In the example above Spack went through all the packages in the DB and removed everything that is not either:

+1. A package installed upon explicit request of the user
+2. A ``link`` or ``run`` dependency, even transitive, of one of the packages at point 1.

+You can check :ref:`cmd-spack-find-metadata` to see how to query for explicitly installed packages or :ref:`dependency-types` for a more thorough treatment of dependency types.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Non-Downloadable Tarballs